Artist Spotlight: Recreational Fungus

 Max: It stays in your mind.
 There’s a lot of weird band names out there.
 Recreational Fungus is kind of an easy one to remember because it’s silly.

 NAA: It definitely does.
-What influences do you draw into your work?
+How does the ‘psychedelic’ sound come into your work?

 Chris: We definitely try to be multigenerational.
 Psychedelic indie and jam, we try to take from all, anything psychedelic influence, anything that has that name on it, whether that be Floyd or Psychedelic Porn Crumpets.

-Max: An example of that being multigenerational is in the same show we will play some song like a Sunflower Campus? that’ll get people out to the front of the stage dancing, all the young folks.
-Then we’ll play a Floyd deep cut and you’ll hear some old dude in the back go “yeah”!
+Max: An example of that being multigenerational is in the same show we will play some song like a “Sunflower” or “Campus” that’ll get people out to the front of the stage dancing, all the young folks.
+Then we’ll play a Floyd deep cut and you’ll hear some old dude in the back go “yeah!”
 It’s just nice to bridge that gap.
 Any Grateful Dead song will have young and old out the front dancing.
 And that always warms my heart…seeing people dancing at the stuff we’re playing.

 NAA: You describe yourselves as having very different tastes.
 How do you reconcile that?